adafruit/circuitpython-weekly-newsletter/circuitpythonday2020.md

 Contact anneb(at)adafruit(dot)com via email or do a PR with your plans

 Other streams with flexible scheduling
-Deep Dive w/Scott is usually 5pm - 7pm on Fridays.
+- Deep Dive w/Scott is usually 5pm - 7pm on Fridays.
-Central American / Spanish Show and Tell with Kattni
-A stream from Jeff about his projects?
+- A stream from Jeff about his projects?
-Dublin PyLadies stream?
+- Dublin PyLadies stream?
-India LUG stream?
+- India LUG stream?

 ## Contribute